AdobeDocs/experience-manager-65.en/help/sites-deploying/best-practices-for-queries-and-indexing.md

         * Else, [reindex](#how-to-re-index) the lucene index

-            * Note: The index state from the last good reindexing (or initial indexing) will be used until a new reindexing is triggered
+            * Note: The index state from the last good reindexing (or initial indexing) is used until a new reindexing is triggered

 ### Erring and exceptional situations {#erring-and-exceptional-situations}